In This Article

 Common Causes of Abnormal Vaginal pH Levels

 Whether it’s before the start of your period or after experiencing menopause, those who have a pH balance over 4.5 are outside normal levels.
-The less acidic your vagina, is the less lactic acid there is living in your vagina to combat infection.
+The less acidic your vagina, the less lactic acid there is living in your vagina to combat infection.
 On the other hand, more acid won’t necessarily cause the development of any kind of infection or condition, but it may affect your fertility.
 Women in their reproductive years who have a pH level below 3.8 are more likely to deal with issues getting pregnant.
 With that in mind, it's helpful to educate yourself on what may be going on.
 Below, find seven reasons why your vaginal pH may be fluctuating.

 #2 Bacterial Vaginosis

-This condition causes high levels of bacteria in your vagina, which can cause itching, burning, pain, odor, painful urination, and other issues.
+This condition causes high levels of specific types of bacteria in your vagina, which can cause itching, burning, pain, odor, painful urination, and other issues.
 Though, depending on the severity, these symptoms may not be seen in some women.
 While not contagious, those who experience B.V., unfortunately, may see it come back around more than once.

 Though they are needed to clear up infection, antibiotics also affect your balance while doing their job and can remove the “good” bacteria required for a healthy, acidic vagina.